Found 1 out of 60 records. Clear all

 Set books

-Click here for the seminar programme and reading list.
-The books you will need to obtain are:
+The books you will need to purchase for this module are:

 - David Lodge, Small World: An Academic Romance (Penguin/ Vintage)